 Myofascial Release Therapy

-For those interested in myofascial massage and a restful, calming (cholinergic) response, the relaxation-recovery massage is a gentle massage that releases tightness and pain in the myofascial tissues.
+Myofascial release offers a restful, calming (cholinergic) response by relaxing fascia.
+This gentle, sustained pressure helps release built-up physical tension, and stimulates the parasympathetic nervous system.
+The recovery massage is a gentle massage that releases tightness and pain in the myofascial tissues.
 Light strokes work with the lymphatic system, opening the collectors and working toward draining the system during the massage, with a focus is on releasing tension in the tissues.

 “Myo” is muscle, and “fascial” refers to the connective tissue that covers and supports the muscles and other structures throughout your body.
 Myofascial release (MFR) uses gentle, sustained pressure to release restricted fascia, reducing tissue fibrosis, improving lymphatic flow, and lowering limb volume.
 The primary aim is to soften tissue, improve range of motion, and decrease limb volume to manage chronic swelling.